Data-Driven Minimax Optimization with Expectation Constraints: Introduction

-Here $\cX\subset \RR^{d_x}$ and $\cY \subset \RR^{d_y}$ are nonempty closed convex sets, $\omega$ is a random variable with the associated probability distribution and support set, and $f$ is the objective function with a well-defined expected value.
+is well-defined}.
 Such class of problems targets minimizing the objective with respect to $x$ while simultaneously maximizing it with respect to $y$, which, under proper assumptions, returns the desired saddle point.
 It has important applications in robust optimization \citep{ben2001approximate,ben2002robust,bertsimas2003robust,bertsimas2004price}, AUC maximization \citep{hanley1982meaning,ying2016stochastic}, game theory \citep{myerson1997game,nouiehed2019solving}, and generative adversarial networks (GAN) \citep{goodfellow2014generative}.
 In many existing studies, various iterative algorithms~\citep{bertsekas99nonlinear} consisting of \emph{projected} stochastic gradient descent/ascent steps are used to solve the minimax optimization problem described above.
 The validity of these algorithms depends on a key preliminary assumption, i.e., $\cX$ and $\cY$ should be simple closed convex sets in the sense that the projections onto them can be computed easily.
-When the constraints preserve non-linear structures, such as logarithmic functions, high-order polynomials, or more complex forms \citep{danskin2012theory, pearsall1976lagrange, soland1973optimal}, the projection within SGD steps cannot be conducted easily.
+When the constraints preserve non-linear structures, such as logarithmic functions, high-order polynomials, or more complex forms \citep{danskin2012theory, soland1973optimal, pearsall1976lagrange}, the projection within SGD steps cannot be conducted easily.

 This issue is especially exacerbated in the presence of data-driven constraints, i.e., constraints imposed by the use of real-world data.
 When large-scale data are available, the decision maker (DM) could impose data-driven constraints through Sample Average Approximation (SAA).
 In online streaming applications where data are received sequentially, the explicit form of the constraints are not available.
 One avenue to handle these complex constraints is to formulate them as \emph{expectation constraints}, which preserves substantial practical importance when adopted into existing data-driven optimization frameworks.
 Unfortunately, the absence of explicit expressions of such constraints makes the projections extremely challenging.
 Thus far, efficient algorithms have rarely been developed to handle expectation constraints, preventing the employment of data-driven constraints in real-world decision-making processes.